-Note: DDT applies to the total of op'DDT and pp'DDT, DDD applies to the total of op'DDD and DDE applies to the total of op'DDE and pp'DDE.
-Endosulfan applies to the total of Endosulfan I
+Note: DDT applies to the total of op'DDT and pp'DDT, DDD applies to the total of op'DDD and pp'DDD and DDE applies to the total of op'DDE and pp'DDE.
+Endosulfan applies to the total of Endosulfan I and Endosulfan II.